 This measured air/fuel combination is what the spark plugs ignite.
 If they, the wires, or any part of your engine’s combustion chamber is worn or faulty, your check engine light will come on.
 Spark plugs last much longer than they used to, but you still need to replace them when worn to avoid engine damage.

 There may also be an electrical or other problem causing your check engine light to ignite, so don’t take chances.
-Bring your vehicle into Primary Care Auto Repair for a diagnostic check.
+If your CEL is on in Warwick, RI, bring your vehicle into Primary Care Auto Repair for a diagnostic check.
 We will determine why the check engine light is on and offer you a comprehensive repair plan.
-We are located in Warwick, RI, and you can reach us by phone at 401-320-4640.